braze-inc/braze-docs/_docs/_hidden/private_betas/scim/get_see_developer_account_information.md

 /scim/v2/Users/YOUR_ID_HERE
 {% endapimethod %}

 This endpoint allows you to look up an existing dashboard developer account by specifying their email.
+For information on how to obtain a SCIM token, visit [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).

 ## Rate limit